 Please contact our office for orders and contracts applicable in other counties/jurisdictions (office@haberstocklaw.com)

-Special Master/Receiver Services
+Special Master/Arbitration/Receiver Services

 Parents and parties to litigation frequently have difficulty working out the math related to a variety of money transactions including income, taxes due, or shared expenses and resulting amounts amounts due for expenses incurred for children or property and debt transactions.
-Appointment of a Special Master is one way to resolve these differences in a cost effective and time efficient way.
-Special Masters are appointed by the Court for special tasks like preparing an accounting and reconciliation of expenses or monies due between the parties.
-Special Masters can gather information and receive input from both parties.
-They then prepare a report, along with any related worksheets, which is submitted to the court and reviewed by the judge, along with any concerns or objections from the parties.
-This permits the judge to receive neutral information regarding the dispute which can assist the judge in organizing and processing the information and reaching a conclusion.
+Appointment of a Special Master or Arbitrator is one way to resolve these differences in a cost effective and time efficient way.